quolpr/quicktest.nvim/README.md

 7. Depending on the task, sometimes a popup is best, sometimes a split window.
 It would be great if the plugin could adapt to the context, potentially displaying results in both views simultaneously.
 8. An easy-to-use API for adding new integrations while maintaining flexibility is also needed.

-## Supported languages

-Right now only `go` is supported!
-Feel free to open PR to add other integrations.

 ## Building your own adapter

 Here is the template of how adapter for any language could be written.
 For more examples just check `lua/quicktest/adapters`.
 For tresitter methods investigation you can take code from adapters of neotest from https://github.com/nvim-neotest/neotest?tab=readme-ov-file#supported-runners